gica3618/pythonradex/docs/theory.rst

 .. math::
     \Psi^*_\nu[j_\nu] = (1-\beta(\alpha_\nu^\dagger))\frac{j_\nu}{\alpha_\nu^\dagger}

-Please see :ref:`this section <geometry>` for a list of all geometries available in ``pythonradex`` with the corresponding formulas for the escape probability.
+Please see the :ref:`section about cloud geometries<geometries>` for a list of all geometries available in ``pythonradex`` with the corresponding formulas for the escape probability.

 Ng-acceleration
 ------------------------